lrvick/kral/README.md

 ## Requirements ##

-Celery is used for task management within kral, and celery at a minimum requires a key/value store to keep track of the running tasks.
+Celery is used for task management within kral, and at a minimum it requires a key/value store to keep track of the running tasks, and a backend to stash results as it goes.

-Kral itself also needs a key/value store to track running queries etc.

-Redis fufills both of these requirements, and for means of simple demployment, is the default.
+Redis fufills both of these requirements, and for means of simple deployment, is the default.

-For production use however, RabbitMQ is far better suited as a backend for celery itself.
+For production use however, AMQP setups like RabbitMQ will take a far larger beating.

 ## Usage / Installation ##